-Catherine A. Sohn, Pharm.D has served as a member of the Board of Directors since November 2012.
-Dr. Sohn is an experienced public company Director, former global biopharmaceutical executive, Adjunct Professor and a Certified Licensing Professional.
-Dr. Sohn has deep industry knowledge with thirty years of U.S. and global leadership and operational experience in the pharmaceutical industry, and a reputation as a strategic thinker with the ability to drive a strong interface between research and development and marketing.
-She was named "Distinguishing Alumnus" by University of California San Francisco (2000), was named "Woman of the Year" by the Healthcare Businesswomen's Association ("HBA") in 2003, has received the Licensing Executive Society's "Frank Barnes Mentoring Award" (2009), and the HBA Euro-Excellence Award (2012).
-In 2016, Dr. Sohn was recognized as one of the PharmaVoice 100 most inspiring people in the life science industry.
-Her areas of expertise include corporate governance on public and private Boards of Directors and nominating and corporate governance, transaction and compensation committees; domestic and global business development; partnering agreements and M&A transactions; strategy and product marketing/launch execution across vaccines, pharmaceutical products and consumer healthcare brands.
-Dr. Sohn led the launches of the U.S. Vaccine Business and a \$1 billion CNS pharmaceutical product at SmithKline Beecham (now GlaxoSmithKline).
-From 1998 to 2010, Dr. Sohn was Senior Vice President for Worldwide Business Development and Strategic Alliances for GlaxoSmithKline's \$6 billion Consumer Healthcare division where she served on the Global Executive Committee and led numerous U.S., global, European and Japanese M&A and licensing transactions and integrations.
-From 1994 to 1998, she was Vice President, Worldwide Strategic Product Development at SmithKline Beecham for the Cardiovascular, Pulmonary, and Metabolic Therapeutic Areas with responsibility for product strategy, valuation, and strategic commercial leadership of all assets from Phase 1 through the life cycle management.
-Dr. Sohn has a strong technical background, having begun her career in anti-infective medical affairs department at SmithKline & French in 1982.
-Dr. Sohn received a Doctor of Pharmacy from the University of California San Francisco ("UCSF"), received a Certificate of Professional Development from The Wharton School at the University of Pennsylvania, is a Board Leadership Fellow of the National Association of Corporate Directors ("NACD") and is a Certified Licensing Professional.
-In addition to serving on our Board of Directors, Dr. Sohn is an independent director on the Boards of Directors of Jazz Pharmaceuticals plc (NASDAQ:JAZZ), Axcella Health (NASDAQ:AXLA), and Rubius Therapeutics (NASDAQ:RUBY), all NASDAQ listed life science companies, is Chairman of the Board of Directors of BioEclipse Therapeutics, Inc., an emerging, private clinical stage biotechnology company and serves as Adjunct Professor at UCSF.
+Catherine A. Sohn, Pharm.D. has served as a member of the Board of Directors since November 2012.
+Dr. Sohn is an experienced public company director, former global biopharmaceutical executive, Adjunct Professor and a Certified Licensing Professional.
+In addition to serving on our Board of Directors, Dr. Sohn is an independent director on the Boards of Directors of three NASDAQ listed life science companies: Jazz Pharmaceuticals plc (NASDAQ:JAZZ) and Axcella Health (NASDAQ:AXLA), where she serves as a member of the Compensation and Nominating and Corporate Governance Committees for each, and Rubius Therapeutics (NASDAQ:RUBY), where she serves as a member of the Audit and Compensation Committees.
+From January 2014 to May 2017, Dr. Sohn served as an independent director on the board of directors of Neuralstem, Inc. (now Seneca Biopharma, Inc. (NASDAQ:SNCA)), where she served as the Chair of the Governance and Nominating Committee and as a member of the Compensation Committee.
+From 1998 to 2010, Dr. Sohn served as Senior Vice President for Worldwide Business Development and Strategic Alliances for GlaxoSmithKline's \$6 billion Consumer Healthcare division where she served on the Global Executive Committee and led numerous U.S., global, European and Japanese M&A and licensing transactions and integrations.
+From 1994 to 1998, she served as Vice President, Worldwide Strategic Product Development at SmithKline Beecham for the Cardiovascular, Pulmonary, and Metabolic Therapeutic Areas with responsibility for product strategy, valuation, and strategic commercial leadership.
+From 1982 to 1986, Dr. Sohn served in the anti-infective medical affairs department and from 1986 to 1993 as Director in US Marketing at SmithKline & French, Dr. Sohn received a Doctor of Pharmacy from the University of California San Francisco ("UCSF"), received a Certificate of Professional Development from The Wharton School at the University of Pennsylvania, and is a Board Leadership Fellow of the National Association of Corporate Directors.
+Dr. Sohn currently serves as Chairman of the Board of Directors of BioEclipse Therapeutics, Inc. an emerging private clinical stage biotechnology company, and as an Adjunct Professor at UCSF.

-With public and private company governance, committee leadership and transaction experience and over 30 years of experience in health-related sectors, Dr. Sohn provides the Board of Directors with significant expertise in executive leadership across pharmaceuticals and consumer products, licensing/partnering, M&A, strategy and new product development and commercial launch, which have direct benefits to both Lifecore Biomedical and the Company.
+Dr. Sohn's extensive global leadership and operational experience in health-related sectors, including in public and private company governance, committee leadership, and transaction experience, provides the Board of Directors with significant expertise in executive leadership across pharmaceuticals and consumer products, licensing/partnering, M&A, strategy and new product development and commercial launch, which have direct benefits to both Lifecore and the Company.